oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

   - Anchor Positioning
   - CSS
 summary: |
-  It can be frustrating to track down why your anchor isn't being found.
+  It is frustrating to track down why an anchor isn't being found.
-  There's a good reason, but it can be opaque and confusing.
+  I've found a simple way that should work in most cases.
+  If that doesn't work, step through the checklist, and then dive in to get a better understanding of how Anchor Positioning works.
 ---

 {% import 'embed.macros.njk' as embed %}

 {% callout 'note', false %}

-**TL;DR:** There are many ways a positioned element can fail to find anchor.
-The most common issues can be avoided by:
+**TL;DR:** For the best chance of having anchor positioning work, here's my
+recommendation:

-- making the anchor and the positioned element siblings, and
+1. Make the anchor and the positioned element siblings.
-- putting the anchor first in the DOM.
+2. Put the anchor first in the DOM.

 Go give that a try, and then come back and find out why, and what to check next if that didn't work.

 I'll wait.